mitra42/webForth/DESIGN.md

 # Forth for Javascript - Design criteria
 Mitra Ardron <mitra@mitra.biz> 17 Sept 2020

+Welcome to my basic design document for WebForth.

+Currently its not in a particularly useful order, in part because I haven't found an easy way to provide a linear reading order without needing to look ahead.
+Also at the end are some remnants of an earlier design doc that need updating.

 ## Key Concepts

+TODO update this contents table

 * Based on eForth but not quite same
 * Javascript then Forth